aws-samples/amazon-sagemaker-h2o-blog/sagemaker-model-tuner-with-endpoint-deployment/README.md

 This block is to build the infrastucture required to implement an Amazon Sagemaker Model Hyperparameter Tuning and Auto-Scaling Model Endpoint Deployment Process.

-This project creates also 3 nested serverless applications defined by [ML Parameter Provider](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/ml-parameter-provider), [Sagemaker Model Tuner](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/sagemaker-model-tuner) and [Sagemaker Model Deployer](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/sagemaker-model-deployer) AWS blocks.
+This project creates also 3 nested serverless applications defined by [ML Parameter Provider](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/ml-parameter-provider), [Sagemaker Model Tuner](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/sagemaker-model-tuner) and [Sagemaker Model Deployer](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/sagemaker-model-deployer) projects.

-This project creates a parent Step Function called `ModelTuningWithEndpointDeploymentStateMachine` which natively integrates with Amazon Step Functions entities that are defined by [Sagemaker Model Tuner](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/sagemaker-model-tuner) and [Sagemaker Model Deployer](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/sagemaker-model-deployer) AWS blocks.
+This project creates a parent Step Function called `ModelTuningWithEndpointDeploymentStateMachine` which natively integrates with Amazon Step Functions entities that are defined by [Sagemaker Model Tuner](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/sagemaker-model-tuner) and [Sagemaker Model Deployer](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/sagemaker-model-deployer) projects.
 Below is the screenshot of `ModelTuningWithEndpointDeploymentStateMachine`, which is composing 2 nested workflows:

 <p align="center">
   <img width="350" src="assets/sfn_screenshot_1.png" />
 </p>

-This block can be used both as a standalone project or a dependency for other AWS blocks which will involves an Amazon Sagemaker Model Tuning & Auto-Scaling Model Endpoint Deployment at any stage.
+This block can be used both as a standalone project or a dependency for other projects which will involves an Amazon Sagemaker Model Tuning & Auto-Scaling Model Endpoint Deployment at any stage.
 Below is the architectural diagram of the created ML workflow:

 <p align="center">